ckeditor/ckeditor5/docs/features/feature-digest.md

 			<td>
 				The block quote feature lets you easily include block quotations or pull quotes in your content.
-It is also an attractive way to draw the readers’ attention to selected parts of the text.
+It is also an attractive way to draw the readers' attention to selected parts of the text.
 			</td>
 		</tr>
 		<tr id="headings-paragraph" class="background-yellow subfeature">